 I gently helped her out of the car and took her inside the house.
 I was humming to myself as I entered the dark living room before flicking on the lights.
 Laying her on the couch, I gazed her and admired her sleek form.
 A GPS system for navigation is such a boon.

 Talking of navigation, my roommates have totally “lost it” in the past few months.
 Cleanliness has gone out of the window.
-Our kitchen has started looking like a garbage disposal site.
-The bright side is that despite being in the US for almost a year, we have not moved away from our Indian roots.
-We treat our home in small town Bethlehem, PA, exactly like our beloved Mumbai.
-So we just toss chocolate wrappers on the floor, beer cans in the corner of the room or under the couch, unwashed plates in the refrigerator, coffee mugs on the couch etcetera; akin to what the majority does back in our homeland.
-Before any jingoistic retards start abusing me, I would advise them to stop living in denial, get out of their ivory castles and walk the streets.
+Our kitchen has started to resemble a garbage disposal site.
+On the bright side, despite being in the US for almost a year, we have not moved away from our Indian roots.
+We still treat our home in small town Bethlehem, PA, like our beloved Mumbai.
+So we just toss chocolate wrappers on the floor, beer cans in the corner of the room/ under the couch, unwashed plates in the refrigerator, coffee mugs on the couch etcetera; akin to what a majority of the population does back in our homeland.
+Before any jingoistic retards start abusing me, I would advise them to stop living in denial, get out of their ivory towers and walk the streets of Mumbai.

 Venue: Wilderness